datacharmer/datacharmer.github.io/about/index.md

 title: About
 ---

-Hey there!
-This page is included as an example.
-Feel free to customize it for your own use.
+This is a technical blog that collects thoughts on development, testing, software maintenance, and related items.

+P.S.
 Follow [instructions](<http://www.texts.io/support/0017/>) to publish your blog on GitHub Pages.